cjmccjmccjmc/ControlLoop/README.md

 ## With BangBang

 The above control types, can be further modified by enabling BangBang.
-This changes the behavior of the algorithms above by only enaging them them when the measured varaible is within an lower and upper value.
+This changes the behavior of the algorithms above by only engaging them them when the measured variable is within an lower and upper value.

 To use this call ``enableBangBang()``